alissatroiano/MS-1/README.md

 - Quote:

-> As an Infinity member, I can contact the studio from their website, so I never have to go out of my way!
+> As an Infinity member, I can contact them from their website, so I never have to go out of my way!
 >
 > - ***Sara Solar***